 An MRI brain of study participants showed low doses of methylene blue (280 mg) increased response during vigilance tasks.
 The results also showed a 7% increase in correct responses to memory tests.
 The study participants were adults aged 22-62, and they were compared with a healthy control arm that received a placebo blue food coloring.[ref]
 It is interesting to see that the methylene blue has enough impact to show up as significant on an MRI.

 The blood-brain barrier keeps many medications and toxins out of the brain.
-But methylene blue not only can cross the blood-brain barrier, but it preferentially accumulates in the brain out of the bloodstream.[ref]
+Methylene blue not only can cross the blood-brain barrier, but it preferentially accumulates in the brain out of the bloodstream.[ref]

 Methylene blue has been used in several trials to prevent neurological impairment.
 For example: